benradstone/wandisco-documentation/docs/quickstarts/testing/test_s3.md

 ## Next steps

 You have now successfully migrated data from your AWS S3 storage to your target storage using LiveMigrator.
-Contact [WANdisco](https://wandisco.com/contact) for further information about Fusion and what it can offer you.
+Contact [WANdisco](https://wandisco.com/contact) for further information about LiveData Plane and what it can offer you.

 :::note
 If you plan on doing additional migration testing with AWS S3 as a [target](../../glossary/t.md#target) storage, delete the sample data beforehand (as other LiveMigrator tests use the same sample data).